 To help leaders to put their skills in to practice, we encourage students to undertake a project.
 Whilst you can learn about leadership on paper, but there’s even more to learn from leading a project and leading others.
 Our project themes include promoting interprofessional learning, support student wellbeing, promoting inclusive student recruitment, develop student networks, promoting professions, and research.

-The programme ends with a final residential meeting and students are required to submit a final report (approximately 500-1000 words) to the Council of Deans of Health reflecting on the experience of the programme and the leadership journey.
+The programme ends with a final online conference and students are required to submit a final report (approximately 500-1000 words) to the Council of Deans of Health reflecting on the experience of the programme and the leadership journey.